fhiso/tsc-governance/priorities.md

    reasonably be needed in the algorithmic construction of citations to family history or genealogical sources.

-2. Define serialisations for citation elements in ELF and in GEDCOM X, and a means of tagging citation elements in HTML.
+2. Define serialisations for citation elements in GEDCOM 7 and in GEDCOM X, and a means of tagging citation elements in HTML.

 3. Produce a source derivation vocabulary.